Esri/squad-leader-android/README.md

 ### Installation and configuration

+In order to install the app, your device must allow the installation of apps from unknown sources.
+On some devices, this setting is under **Settings > Security**.
+On other devices, this setting is under **Settings > Manage Applications**.
+Still other devices might have this setting elsewhere.

 Install the app from the APK file you can download from [ArcGIS for Defense and Intelligence](http://www.arcgis.com/home/group.html?owner=Arcgisonline_defense&title=ArcGIS%20for%20Defense%20and%20Intelligence).

 Optional: before running the app for the first time, if you wish to specify which layers the app initially uses, you can create a file called mapconfig.xml and put it in /mnt/sdcard/SquadLeader on the target device.
 Here is a simple mapconfig.xml file: